Building Vibrant Cities Through Art

 Lewis D. Ferebee

-UIndy’s Institute for Civic Leadership & Mayoral Archives uniquely blends past, present and future.
-Founded in 2011, the Institute houses the archives of innovative mayors Richard Lugar, William Hudnut III, Stephen Goldsmith and Bart Peterson, and also is a hub for conversations about vital issues in civic life.
+University of Indianapolis' Institute for Civic Leadership & Mayoral Archives uniquely blends past, present and future.
+Founded in 2011, the Institute houses the archives of innovative mayors Richard Lugar, William Hudnut III, Stephen Goldsmith, Bart Peterson and Greg Ballard and also is a hub for conversations about vital issues in civic life.

 Join millions of people on Eventbrite.